waleedlugod/obsidian_notes/Ateneo/Year 2/Sem 2/HISTO 12/Paths to Kalayaan/(L) American Collaborators and Early Political Parties in the Philippines.md

 wanted Philippines to become US state
-Cabera: no clear definition of a filipino; better to pattern comminty of us rising power Benito Legardo & Pablo Ocampo: firest resident commissioners Gregorio Areneta & Pedro Paterno & Felipe Buencamino: wanted representation in government; inline with the views of the propaganda movement ([[Propaganda Movement and the Philippine Revolution]])
+Cabera: no clear definition of a filipino; better to pattern comminty of us rising power Benito Legardo & Pablo Ocampo: firest resident commissioners Gregorio Areneta & Pedro Paterno & Felipe Buencamino: wanted representation in government; inline with the views of the propaganda movement ([[(L) Propaganda Movement and the Philippine Revolution]])

 1902-1906
 Partido Federal: statehood